 I collated the information into a clear info-graphic.
 Feel free to download or share it with others that may find it useful.

-Overall I was really excited to see that our efforts in FAQ has paid off.
+Overall I was really excited to see that our efforts in FAQ have paid off.

-Our course, because of the topic I have included a simple FAQ below to answer common questions around the implementation of FAQ Rich Results.
+For our course, because of the topic, I have included a simple FAQ below to answer common questions around the implementation of FAQ Rich Results.

 No. Google or other search engines have not indicated that this will change your search ranking.
 I would suggest however that over time it will impact your search rankings and how well Google can index your pages.
 Sooner or later I think it will cause an impact.